anukann/SourceControl-Anudari-Team5/README.md

 # Git Basics Assignment
+My name is Anudari Batsaikhan and this is assignment #3.
 1. Create a new folder named CSC3220_T[5].
 2. Change to the new folder and initialize it as a repository.
 2. Copy this file "README.md" into the folder.